Crispigt/arm-SME-QKV/README.md

 # Performance Comparison of QKV Attention Mechanism with ARM SVE and SME Acceleration in gem5

 ---
-This is the overall setup for how the code was run.
+This was the overall pipeline for how the code was run.

 ![Untitled 2025-05-26 16 54 59](https://github.com/user-attachments/assets/5c2cb1ab-0c87-43c0-81ae-bf45c1188522)